Contact details

 If you have any questions about our internship programs, please email: info@projectseagrass.org.

-We have a citizen program called SeagrassSpotter which aims to map seagrass globally.
+We have a citizen programme called SeagrassSpotter which aims to map seagrass globally.
 You can download the data from it for free and use it towards your research.
-Unfortunately, as a small team, we do not have the capacity to help students collect specific data for their thesis.
+Unfortunately, as a small team, we do not have the capacity to help students collect specific data for their thesis

 Seagrass meadows are found in the shallow, sheltered areas of our coast and can be found either intertidal (uncovered daily by seawater, as the tide goes in and out) or subtidal (always under the water).
 Seagrasses prefer sheltered places, such as shallow bays, lagoons, and estuaries (sheltered areas where rivers flow into the sea), where waves are limited and light and nutrient levels are high.

-To find out places around the world you can see seagrass, check out our citizen science program SeagrassSpotter.
-If you find any seagrass on your adventures, make sure you upload it to SeagrassSpotter to help contribute to mapping the distribution of the worlds seagrass.
+To find out places around the world you can see seagrass, check out our citizen science program SeagrassSpotter to help contribute to mapping the distribution of the worlds seagrass.

 One of the biggest issues facing seagrass conservation is simply not knowing where it is!
-If you’ve found seagrass, upload your sighting to our citizen science programme SeagrassSpotter.
-If you’re not sure which species you’ve found, you can use our identify tool to identify the species you’ve found.
+If you’ve found seagrass, upload your sighting to our citizen science programme.

-Yes, check out our educational resources page for free educational activities and packs.
+Yes, check out our Education page for free educational activities and packs.

 Account Number: 6568 5282